 Documents come in a wide variety of formats: paper, microfiche, CD-ROM, and online, and the Documents Department has them all.
 Certain documents, including many publications used for frequent reference, are located in the Documents Office itself.
 All government documents on microform are kept in the lower level of the Carlson Library.

 The Government Documents are arranged by Superintendent of Documents (or SuDoc) numbers.
 The letters correspond to government agencies.
 When reading SuDoc numbers, remember that the number after the colon should be read as a whole number...
 C 2:10 is followed by C 2:11, not C 2:105, for example.
-A full explanation is available on the Federal Depository Library Project website.
+A full explanation is available on the Federal Depository Library Project website, including a comprehensive list of the current lettering used.

 For a really useful browsable list of the SuDoc classification system and all its sub-sections, see UC San Diego's Library Guide.